Cohomological Twisting of 2-Linearization and Extended TQFT: Introduction

-In general, a ``$k$-tuply extended TQFT'' assigns higher-categorical structures called $k$-vector spaces to manifolds of codimension $k$.
-In particular, it is a (weak, monoidal) $k$-functor:

-(The relevance of 2-vector spaces to the setting of topology as in ETQFT has been described in more detail, for example, by Yetter \cite{yet}.)
-In this paper we are only interested in the case $k = 2$, though the construction given here might be generalized to higher $k$.
-That is, we are interested in considering the ETQFTs which act on manifolds with boundary, and cobordisms between these.

-This two-tier structure illustrates the program of Freed \cite{freed} on the use of higher-algebraic structures for quantization, which in turn integrated into a beautiful higher-algebraic framework by Freed, Hopkins, Lurie and Teleman \cite{FHLT}.
-That work refers to ``canonical quantization for classical field theories valued in $n$-groupoids''.
-Spans (or ``families'') are treated somewhat differently than they are here.
-In particular, the construction of $\FV$ makes essential use of two-sided adjunctions, which are due to universal properties of the span construction.
+The application to this model leads naturally to a generalization of $\FV$.
+Although $\FV$ is a canonical choice for quantization of $\Span(\Gpd)$, it is unable to express even full generality of the DW model, itself toy model of a quantum field theory.
+In particular, the general DW model is ``twisted'' by the group cocycle $\omega$ mentioned above, which gives a nontrivial topological action term.
+The cocycle is supplied by the classical part of the twisted theory and can be described in the language of bundles and gerbes \cite{willerton}.
+The cocycle leads to a Lagrangian ``action functional'', which is a function valued in $U(1)$, and is contant in the untwisted case.

+Extending to this case leads to a larger category $\uispgpd$ of groupoids and spans equipped with cohomological data, and to a modification of the quantization functor, $\FV^{U(1)}$, which acts on this larger category.

-The physical meaning of our program, agrees with the framework of \cite{FHLT}, in which there are two ingredients to an ETQFT: \begin{enumerate} \item A "classical" field theory, where the values of the fields live in an $n$-groupoid. \item A "quantization functor" which takes the $n$-groupoids to $(n+1)$-algebras and spans to morphisms of all degrees. \end{enumerate}
+This is an example of the program of Freed \cite{freed} on the use of higher-algebraic structures for quantization, further developed in the elegant higher-algebraic framework by Freed, Hopkins, Lurie and Teleman \cite{FHLT}, in which there are two ingredients to an extended TQFT: \begin{enumerate} \item A "classical" field theory, where the values of the fields live in an $n$-groupoid. \item A "quantization functor" which takes the $n$-groupoids to $(n+1)$-algebras and spans to morphisms of all degrees. \end{enumerate} That work refers to ``canonical quantization for classical field theories valued in $n$-groupoids''.
+We do not follow this in full generality - in particular, to reproduce the DW model, we need consider only the situation down to codimension 2, unlike the full program of \cite{FHLT}.
+In particular, our classical field theory takes values in ordinary groupoids (rather than the more general setting of $n$-groupoids), equipped with some extra data.

-The 2-functor $\FV$ which we use here fits the second half of the framework of \cite{FHLT} where the target is an $n$-category of $n$-algebras and bimodules.
-We have not explicitly emphasized the monoidal structure on our 2-vector spaces (the tensor product of representations) which makes them 2-algebras, nor presented the morphisms of $n$-algebras as bimodules.
-However, 2-linear maps correspond exactly to bimodules, via a slightly indirect construction: each component of the matrix representation, associated to a pair of irreps, gives a multiplicity, and can be turned into a bimodule by tensoring on each side with the irreducible representations in question.
-Schur's lemma then ensures that tensoring with this bimodule amounts to applying the 2-linear map.